aloha666/Java2021/Antra Java.md

 ## Enum

-A *Java Enum* is a special Java type used to define collections of constants.
+A *Java Enum* is a special Java type used to define **collections of constants**.
 More precisely, a Java enum type is a special kind of Java class.
 An enum can contain constants, methods etc. Java enums were added in Java 5.(Before is Object, after is Enum)

 Enum的constructor是private，实际上是signleton, aviod change later on, 这样Enum可以作为constants的collection.